• Skip to primary navigation

 • Transfer the potato stuffing into an oven proof dish, using a knife or the back of a large spoon to evenly distribute the mixture, it should resemble a deep pie.

-• Bake in the oven until golden brown with a thin crust.
+• Bake in the oven until golden brown (this should take 30-45 minutes)

 Notes and tips